MrPhryaNikFrosty/Winlator-Frost/README.md

 - If you are experiencing performance issues, try changing the preset for Box86/Box64 in Container Settings -> Advanced Tab.
 - For applications that use .NET Framework, try installing Wine Mono found in Start Menu -> System Tools.
 - If some older games don't open, try adding the environment variable MESA_EXTENSION_MAX_YEAR=2003 in Container Settings -> Environment Variables.
+If it already exist, just change the year to 2003.
+But if you play a newer games especially unity or unreal engine games, you must change it to 2025
 - Try running the games using the shortcut on the Winlator home screen, there you can define individual settings for each game.
 - If you want to hide the annoying dxvk hud, please untick `devinfo`, `frametimes` and `gpuload` in the environment variables of the env `DXVK_HUD` inside the container settings.
-Or you can also delete the env `DXVK_HUD`
+Or you can also remove the env `DXVK_HUD` in the environment variables
 - If you want to use VirGL in winlator version (7.1 and newer), make sure to change the env of `MESA_GL_VERSION_OVERRIDE`from `3.3COMPAT`to `2.1` or `3.1COMPAT`
-For older version of winlator (legacy) you can run it using `3.3COMPAT` or `4.0`
+For older version of winlator (legacy) you can run it using `3.3COMPAT` or `4.0`.
+For Winlator 9 and 10 you can change the GL version directly without the env in the VirGL settings inside of container settings
 - Enable the `BOX64_DYNAREC_WEAKBARRIER` by using 1 or 2 value can improve the performance for some 64 bit games (especially unity games)
 - To display low resolution games correctly, try to enabling the `Force Fullscreen` option in the shortcut settings
 - To speed up the installers, try changing the Box64 preset to `Intermediate` in Container Settings -> Advanced Tab
 - You can now enable `MANGOHUD` for glibc version (7.1.3), not yet available for proot and winlator 10 version
 - For some unity games especially to fix unity games from crashing, try use stability preset and add `-force-gfx-direct -​force-d3d11-singlethread` in the exec arguments inside the shortcut of the unity games
 - For some unity games, the game have a problem to launch in proot, since the box64 are outdated in proot so please try in winlator glibc 7.1.3 or winlator 10 version
-- If the games need an Internet connection, it's recommended to install the wine gecko and mono
+- If the games require an Internet connection, it's recommended to install the wine gecko and mono

 #### To show the VKD3D fps hud, you can try to add this env into environment variables:
     VK_INSTANCE_LAYERS=VK_LAYER_MESA_overlay